 - When riding alongside traffic, cyclists should remain in the bicycle lane by following the pavement markings.

 - When automobile traffic shifts to the left side of the road, cyclists will be on the inside rather than the outside.
 The bike lane will shift back to the outside on the far side of the interchange when traffic returns to the right side of the roadway.

 As part of I-4 Beyond the Ultimate projects, six additional DDIs are currently in design for the Interstate 4 (I-4) corridor in Osceola, Orange, Seminole and Volusia counties.
 Those will be located at the I-4 interchanges of County Road (C.R.)
 532, Daryl Carter Parkway, Sand Lake Road (S.R.
 482), Lake Mary Boulevard, C.R.
 46A, and State Road (S.R.)
 472.

 Construction of the DDI at C.R.
-532 is anticipated to begin in 2021 while the DDIs at Daryl Carter Parkway and Sand Lake Road are scheduled for 2022.
+532 will begin in summer 2021, while construction for the DDIs at Daryl Carter Parkway and Sand Lake Road is scheduled to begin in 2022.
 These innovative interchange configurations have been shown to improve safety, increase traffic efficiency, and be cost effective.